 Case study assignment

-Code of ethics case study.
-As a designer in national gallery, we are required to study a case/ tragedy and use the ethical codes for the analysis of the case.
+the analysis of the case.
 Tsunami was my case of study in this module.
-Below is my full case study analysis.
+Below is

 ABSTRACT